Monsal hill climb is 675 yards with a gradient of 1 in 6, suitable for fixed gear.

 Once you pass the road sign on your left the lactic kicks in and from there till the end is a non stop effort to the line which is right outside Hobb’s Cafe.

 The course record is held by Malcolm Elliott with an amazing time of 1:14.2, this was set back in 1981.
-The only other rides to come close were Joe Clark and Adam Kenway.
+Joe Clark and Adam Kenway have come close.
 Adam won in 2016 with a blistering 1:16.5, just 2 tenths faster than Joe.
+Then came along Calum Brown in 2018.
+Calum posted an amazing 1:14.5 which made him the only rider in nearly 40 years to post a time under 1:15, proving that the record can indeed be challenged.

 See the images below so see the climb.